-Professor Chris Ogbechie is Professor of Strategic Management at Lagos Business School, Pan-Atlantic University.
-He is also a visiting professor at Strathmore Business School, Nairobi Kenya.
+Chris Ogbechie is a Professor of Strategic Management and the Deputy Dean at Lagos Business School, Pan-Atlantic University.
+He is also a visiting professor at Strathmore Business School, Nairobi, Kenya.

 He has several publications in financial services marketing, strategic planning, corporate social responsibility and corporate governance.
 His first book “Strategic Marketing of Financial Services in Nigeria” (2011) provides essential information for marketing practitioners, especially in the financial services sector, for improving the effectiveness of their marketing.
 His second book “Re-engineering the Nigerian Society through Social Marketing” (2012) is his contribution towards changing societal values in a positive way.